 Having a SOP in place will be essential to creating and running a sellable wholesale business.
 Without it, you won't be able to confidently step away from your business.

-I asked Dan and Eric for some advice about SOPs for a large wholesale business.
+I asked Dan and Dylan for some advice about SOPs for a large wholesale business.
 They gave me these three tips: